Our Team

 Tim Heaton is a retired professor from the Department of Sociology at Brigham Young University and was the director of the International Development Minor.
 His research focused on demographic trends in the family.
 His research in the United States and Indonesia was focused on trends in and determinants of marital dissolution.
 He has examined the relationship between family characteristics and children’s health in Latin America and Africa.
 He directed the PEAT internships from 2011-2017, and worked with students on evaluation projects in India, Cambodia, Thailand, Uganda, Malawi, Peru, Guatemala and Mexico.
 He currently serves as the President for the Bountiful Children’s Foundation and is the head of the Evaluation Committee.
 Tim began doing children’s evaluations in 2015 and became Bountiful’s President in 2018.

-Shaela Avery, Finance and Technology
+Shaela Avery, COO and Finance Coordinator

 Shaela was raised on the Navajo Reservation and served as a missionary for the Church of Jesus Christ of Latter-day Saints in the New York Rochester Mission at the Hill Cumorah Church History sites.
 Shaela graduated with honors from Brigham Young University with a BS in Physiology and Developmental Biology.
 She was a recipient of the ORCA Grant at BYU for her research and honors thesis on osteoarthritis.
 After attending two years of medical school she chose to be a mother and is now raising six children at home and continuing her passion for helping children by working with Bountiful Children.
 Shaela has been with Bountiful Children since 2011.